joeyemerson/Javascript-Algorithms-and-Data-Structures-Masterclass/06_searching_algorithms.md

 ## Naive String Search

-Suppose you want to count the number of times a smaller string appears in a longer string.
+Suppose you want to count the number of times a substring appears in a longer string.
 A straightforward approach involves checking pairs of characters individually.

 String: "harold said haha in hamburg"
 Pattern: "haha"